-- Have a cumulative GPA of 2.0 or higher, and a 3.0 GPA or higher in all SUR program courses. - Met all program requirements as defined by the AST's Core Curriculum, 7th edition. - Returned all property of the College. - Paid all fees due to the College. - Paid graduation fees and ordered cap and gown.
+- Have a cumulative GPA of 2.0 or higher, and a 2.0 GPA or higher in all SUR program courses.
+(Note: all SUR courses must have an 80% or higher for successful completion). - Met all program requirements as defined by the AST's Core Curriculum, 7th edition. - Returned all property of the College. - Paid all fees due to the College. - Paid graduation fees and ordered cap and gown.